Introducing Coalton: How to Have Our (Typed) Cake and (Safely) Eat It Too, in Common Lisp

 Does Coalton Really Work?

-With that said, Coalton is currently alpha-quality software, and we expect it to stabilize over time.
+With that said, Coalton is software that’s under continued development, and we expect it to stabilize over time.
 There are bugs to squash and features to implement.
 From a UX perspective, there’s a lot of ironing out that needs to be done.
 Nonetheless, it’s good enough now to actually use it for real projects.

 Why Go Through All This Trouble?